 2112 Mayfield Parkway

 What is a CEU?

 A CEU (Continuing Education Unit) is 10 contact hours of participation in an organized, non-credit continuing education experience.
 Therefore, one CEU is awarded for every 10 hours of training completed.

-While college admission is not required, some CWE classes do have special requirements, and therefore, you must register in person.
+While college admission is not required, some CE classes do have special requirements, and therefore, you must register in person.
 These classes include the Health Careers classes.
 However, most classes do not have special requirements.
 Simply register, make payment and attend class!

 When should I register?

-Registration for CWE classes begins when classes are published in print or online.
+Registration for CE classes begins when classes are published in print or online.
 Registration continues up until the first day of the class or until the class fills.
 Early registration is encouraged as some classes fill quickly.

 How do I pay for classes?

 Payment is due upon registration.
 If payment is not received within 24 hours after registration, your registration may be purged.
 Walk-in registrants may pay in person with cash, check or credit card.
 Those who register by phone may use a credit card.
 Students who fax or email their registration should include credit card payment information on the form.